 Automatic watch – The automatic watch was officially developed in the 20th century, marking a major step in the evolution of the wristwatch.
 The characteristic which sets an automatic watch apart from other watches is its ability to self-wind so that daily manual winding is not necessary.
 This ability takes place by using the motion of a person’s wrist to wind the spring of the watch.
 Many automatic watches are considered to be quite fancy, and automatic watches in general have become status symbols.
 The high-end watch company known as Rolex produces numerous automatic watches that are sold anywhere from one thousand dollars to a hundred thousand dollars.
 If an upper-class look is desired, the automatic watch fits the bill perfectly.

 Digital Watch – The digital watch has seen an increase in popularity ever since its creation in 1970.
 This type of watch uses numbers to tell the time instead of the traditional method of short hands and long hands pointing to the time.
 Younger generations are usually more apt to favor the digital watch because of its simplicity and easy-to-view screen.
-These watches have never gained popularity as status symbols or fashion statements but serve mainly as functional and practical tools.
+These watches have never gained popularity as status symbols or fashion statements but serve mainly as functional like the watches for nurses or military watches.
 Athletic events and basic timekeeping activities suit the digital watch very well.
 If convenience is needed, the digital watch is the way to go.

 Hundreds of watch styles and varieties vie for the attention of people in their quest to control time.
 From fancy to feasible, the watch world has grown into a maze of hands, dials, and numbers, yet time itself remains unchanged.